helsbels-del/Project-1/README.md

 **Deployment**

-To deploy my project, I went to my Github repository and in the settings tab, I selected the Master Branch and waited for my project to be deployed.
+I deployed my website on GitHub pages via the following procedure:
+ - From the project repository, I went to the settings tab.
+ - From the left hand pages, I selected the pages tab.
+ - From the sourc section, I selected the main branch from the drop-down menu and then saved.
+ - A message was displayed indicating the successful deployment.
-Here is the link:
+Here is the link to my website: https://helsbels-del.github.io/Project-1/

 **Credits**